FAQs

 Is this a revolution?

 Yes.
-No. See the page Revolution.
+No. You decide.
+See the page Revolution.

 Steve Fishell, Alan, and the Proof of Concept Instrument.